Sacramento New Technology High School: Affiliation

-There are currently dozens schools across the nation that have adopted this model.
+There are currently dozens of schools across the nation that have adopted this model.
 Sacramento New Technology High School, or SNTHS, regularly hosts administrators and faculty from other public schools to demonstrate the "New Tech Model".
 There are tours of the school conducted by student ambassadors.

 The School and Curriculum

 In 2010/2011 SNTHS had an estimated 350 networked computers.
 90% are Windows-based, and 10% are Apple Mac OS.
 The Apple computers were implemented for the 2010/2011 school year in an effort to give students the opportunity to develop more graphic design-oriented skills.
 As of 2021/2022, Every student is issued a personal Chromebook, which the previously mentioned statistics do not account for.
 Along with the conventional math, language, and social science courses found at other high schools, this effectively expanded the current digital media course offering.
 SNTHS also houses a fully digital ProTools music studio, a state of the art multi-media and multi-purpose room, and interactive whiteboards in every classroom.